wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

     *   (e) the exercise of a general power of appointment in favour of any person other than the holder of the power:

-    *   (f) any transaction or series of related or connected transactions entered into by any person with intent thereby to diminish, directly or indirectly, the value of his own estate and to increase the value of the estate of any other person; and for this purpose the passing by a company of a resolution which, by the extinguishment or alteration of the rights attaching to any shares or debentures of the company, results, directly or indirectly, in the estate of any shareholder or debenture holder of the company being increased in value at the expense of the estate of any other shareholder or debenture holder shall be deemed to be a transaction entered into by that other shareholder or debenture holder if he could have prevented the passing of the resolution by voting against it or otherwise;---
+    *   (f) any transaction or series of related or connected transactions entered into by any person with intent thereby to diminish, directly or indirectly, the value of his or her own estate and to increase the value of the estate of any other person; and for this purpose the passing by a company of a resolution which, by the extinguishment or alteration of the rights attaching to any shares or debentures of the company, results, directly or indirectly, in the estate of any shareholder or debenture holder of the company being increased in value at the expense of the estate of any other shareholder or debenture holder shall be deemed to be a transaction entered into by that other shareholder or debenture holder if he or she could have prevented the passing of the resolution by voting against it or otherwise;---

     but does not include a disclaimer of an interest under a disposition made _inter vivos_ or by will or of an interest under an intestacy